The Joy Luck Club (film): Ying-Ying and Lena St. Clair

 In China, Ying-Ying St. Clair is married to Lin-Xiao, who is handsome and charming but turns out to be abusive and unfaithful.
 Overwhelmed with depression, Ying-Ying dissociates and drowns their baby son in the bathtub, which haunts her.
 Years later, she immigrates to America and suffers from bouts of depression from the trauma, while worrying her daughter Lena will also suffer.

 After Ying-Ying finally resolves her years of trauma, Lena shows her around the new apartment she shares with her husband Harold, who is also Lena's boss.
-Ying-Ying learns that Lena is uncomfortable with her financial arrangements with Haroldthey split the costs of their life evenly with a list of things that they share, but Harold dominates the arrangements and ignores most of Lena's needs.
+Ying-Ying learns that Lena is uncomfortable with her financial arrangements with Harold.
+The couple split the costs of their life evenly with a list of things that they share, but Harold dominates the arrangements and ignores most of Lena's needs.

 Seeing Lena's unhappiness with her marriage, Ying-Ying reasserts herself by knocking over a table in the bedroom, causing a vase to fall from the table and break.
 Hearing the noise, Lena goes to her mother where she admits her unhappiness.
 Ying-Ying tells her she should leave until Harold gives her what she wants.
 Shifting to the present, Lena is seen in a fulfilling relationship with a new fiancé.